kairitanaka/RNAKCadj/README_Lewis_original.md

 This folder contains all the scripts for the analysis of the melanoma RNA-seq data.
 If running from scratch, I recommend running in the following order.

+*THEY ONLY INCLUDE INFORMATION TO RUN IT.
+THE ORIGINAL RDAs ARE NOT INCLUDED ONLY THE SCRIPTS, HTMLs, AND RAW DATA SUFFICIENT TO RUN*

 ## Analysis Workflow

 ### DEG analysis comparing tissue types [need to be ran in order]